LucianoAdonis/lucianoadonis.github.io/pages/adv-interviews.md

 # Preparations
-This document is focused in people going from Ssr Advance to Sr and provide a quick way to refresh their knowledge on how client interviews work.
+This document is focused for DevOps/Cloud Engineers going from Ssr Advance to Sr and provide a quick way to refresh their knowledge on how client interviews work.
 But it can also be used by people of higher seniority that needs a refreshment on how things work or tend to.

 Try jumping to the other sections, get the following items sorted out before proceeding: